“My heart is pure. I’m just stoned.”Illana Glazer, Broad City

-Hailing from the snowy tundra/hotter-than-hell wasteland that is Southern Ontario, I am Krystin and reading is a past time I’ve had since I can remember.
+Hailing from the snowy tundra/hotter-than-hell wasteland that is Southern Ontario, my name is Krystin and reading is a past time that doubles as self-care.
+As does leaving people on “read.”

 That moment changed my life.
-I mean, it made me interested in mystery which snowballed to murder.
-So is that good or bad?
+I mean, it made me interested in mystery which then snowballed into an interest in murder….so is that good or bad?
 Should my parents be upset with my aunt?
 Who’s to say?
-I’m just a girl, standing in front of a librarian, asking her to please not judge me because I have all these books about murder in my hands.
-Also, I’m in my 30s now!
-I can read what I want! *slams bedroom door*
+I’m just a girl, standing in front of her librarian, asking her not to judge me just because I’m checking out all these books about murder.

 On this blog you will find, GIF and curse-word filled reviews that are written with love & good intention, and also on occasion, an untethered ranting rage that knows no bounds.